jlynch352/Google-Data-Analytics-Capstone-WorldHappiness/README.md

 k-Nearest Neighbors, and Decision Tree—to accurately predict countries’ happiness scores, and analyze these models to understand why certain models performed better than others

+##Note
+### For a summary of each model and explanation of the results go to the ProjectExplanation PDF

 ## Folders

 ### Models